kserve/modelmesh-serving/docs/install/install-script.md

 The `--namespace-scope-mode` will deploy `ServingRuntime`s confined to the same namespace, instead of the default cluster-scoped runtimes `ClusterServingRuntime`s.
 These serving runtimes are accessible to any user/namespace in the cluster.

 You can optionally provide a custom ModelMesh Serving image with `--modelmesh-serving-image`.
-If not specified, it will pull the latest image.
+If not specified, it will pull the v0.12.0-rc0 image.

 The ModelMesh controller uses a webhook that requires a certificate.
 We suggest using [cert-manager](https://github.com/cert-manager/cert-manager) to provision the certificates for the webhook server.
 Other solutions should also work as long as they put the certificates in the desired location.
 You can follow [the cert-manager documentation](https://cert-manager.io/docs/installation/) to install it.